Igazine/haxiom/README.md

 Haxiom is designed for game engines, host applications, and modding frameworks that need a high-performance, sandboxed scripting layer with robust type-checking, Ahead-of-Time (AOT) compilation, and compact serialization.

+> [!IMPORTANT]
+> Haxiom is currently a developer preview.
+It's stable enough to experiment with and for learning.
+However, the API may change in the future.

 ---

 ## Key Features